Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 There are no statutory restrictions.
 Legislation has been introduced to prohibit employers from requesting applicants’ social media passwords, but it is yet to be enacted.

 Massachusetts prohibits employers from requesting or requiring applicants and employees to take lie detector tests.
 A notice to this effect must be included on employment applications.
-Further, effective as of July 1 2018 as part of the pay equity law, employers will not be permitted to ask the wage and salary history of job applicants.
+Further, effective July 1 2018 as part of the pay equity law, employers are not permitted to ask the wage and salary history of job applicants.

 Click here to view the full article.